 Bill Tobey was honored in 2006 for conceptualizing the wafer stepper in the late 1970s, a great feat of product marketing.
 Find out what it means to him and what lessons learned he has to offer.

-Mark Bohr, Intel Fellow, Director of Process Architecture and Integration discus ...
+Mark Bohr, Intel Senior Fellow, Technology and Manufacturing Group discusses mov ...

 Access to and use of this Website is subject to TechInsights' Terms of Use (including Copyright Policy & Claims) and Privacy Policy.
 By accessing or using this Website you agree to TechInsights' Terms of Use (including Copyright Policy & Claims) and Privacy Policy.